Jbusma/flashflow/README.md

 ## Vision

-1. **Wire-to-wire < 3 µs @ 64-byte packets** inside a Chicago or
-   LD4/FR2 colo rack—NIC timestamp to user-land order-book delta.
+1. **Wire-to-wire < 3 µs @ 64-byte packets** – NIC timestamp to user-land
+   order-book delta in a Chicago or LD4/FR2 colo rack.
-2. **Deterministic back-testing**—replay every market data packet and every IOC/FOK you ever sent.
-Zero drift between live and sim paths.
+2. **Deterministic back-testing** – replay every market-data packet and every IOC/FOK you ever sent with zero drift.
-3. **Pluggable gateways**—Binance **and** Coinbase live today;
-   Deribit, CME MDP3 (FIX/FAST) and BitMEX multicast are on the roadmap.
+3. **Pluggable gateways** – Binance **and** Coinbase live today; Deribit, CME MDP3 (FIX/FAST) and BitMEX multicast are on the roadmap.
-4. **One binary, multiple personalities**—engine, simulator, latency harness, even Wireshark dissector, all sharing the same decode path.
+4. **One binary, multiple personalities** – engine, simulator, latency harness, even Wireshark dissector, all on the same decode path.
-5. **Everything hot stays in L1**—a compact 8-byte _Level_
+5. **Everything hot stays in L1** – a compact 8-byte _Level_ (32-bit price
-   (32-bit price tick, 32-bit qty) lets us track up to **depth-500 per side** (≈ 16 KiB bids + 16 KiB asks) and still fit inside the 32 KiB L1-D cache of Sapphire Rapids.
-Depth-1000 remains available for research, at the cost of spilling into L2.
+   tick, 32-bit qty) lets us track **depth-500 per side** (≈16 KiB bids +
+   16 KiB asks) inside the 32 KiB L1-D of Sapphire Rapids; depth-1000 is
+   available for research at the cost of spilling into L2.

 ---